-The Fund is authorized to issue an unlimited number of Units and 10,846,578 Units were issued and outstanding as of March 23, 2016.
+The Fund is authorized to issue an unlimited number of Units and 10,846,578 Units were issued and outstanding as of March 22, 2017.
 Each Unit entitles the holder to one vote.
 An unlimited number of special voting units ("Special Voting Units") may be created and issued by the Fund pursuant to the Declaration of Trust.
-As of March 23, 2016, Special Voting Units of 509,793 are held by holders of exchangeable shares of Holdings and 336.642 are held by holders of exchangeable shares of Holdings US.
-The Fund has issued one Special Voting Unit for each one exchangeable share of Holdings that is outstanding and has issued 1,000 Special Voting Units for each one exchangeable share of Holdings US that is outstanding.
+As of March 22, 2017, Special Voting Units of 509,793 are held by holders of exchangeable shares of Holdings and 337 are held by holders of exchangeable shares were issued at the equivalent of 1/1,000th of a Holdings exchangeable share.
+The Fund has issued one Special Voting Unit for each one exchangeable share of Holdings US that is outstanding and has issued 1,000 Special Voting Units for each one exchangeable share of Holdings US that is outstanding.
 On the record date established for the Meeting, the holders of the Special Voting Units are entitled to one vote per Special Voting Unit outstanding.
-The record date for determining notice of and voting rights at the Meeting is March 22, 2016.
+The record date for determining notice of and voting rights at the Meeting is March 21, 2017.